10 Tips for Women Traveling Solo

 Your friends and family (you know, the ones who were hesitant to send you in the first place) might appreciate a regular phone call.
 Even if it’s just to say “hey, I’m alive” or “here are a few photos of me stuffing a Belgian waffle in my face.”
-It’s always good to keep in touch with people back home, even if you want to own this experience alone.
-You still can, but don’t totally fall off the face of the earth.
+It’s always good to keep in touch with people back home, even if you want to own this experience alone — just don’t totally fall off the face of the earth.

 8. Pack Light.

-No, you certainly do not need all 8 shades of your denim blue jeans.
+No, you certainly do not need 8 different shades of blue jeans.
 In fact, you’ll probably end up re-wearing your favorite pair anyway.
 My advice for the over packer is to try and pack clothes that are neutral and versatile, so that you can wear many different combos of the small amount you’ve packed.
-The one thing you can over pack is undergarments, since you might not know exactly when you’re going to hit the Laundromat next.
+The one thing you can over pack is undergarments, since you might not know exactly when you’re going to hit the laundromat next.
 Jeans and sweaters, however, can certainly be worn more than once, so don’t pack for a family of 8.
-Pack for a party of one- you.

 Okay, so you’re most likely not communicating with people as often as you normally do.
 There isn’t really a neighbor to share that one funny story with, or a coworker to tell about your experience in the French café line.
 But you do want to remember those simple moments!!
 So, jot them down.
 The good, the bad, the ugly, the beautiful.
-You’ll thank me later, believe me.
+You’ll thank me later.